soupi/learn-haskell-blog-generator/src/07-environment.md

 ### Run a `Reader`

-Similar to handling the errors with `Either`, At some point we need to supply the environment to a computation that uses `Reader`, and extract the result from the computation.
+Similar to handling the errors with `Either`, at some point we need to supply the environment to a computation that uses `Reader`, and extract the result from the computation.
 We can do that with the functions `runReader` and `runReaderT`: